 Year 7 – Building basic skills in role-play, still image, as well as understanding stories, style and structure.

-Year 8 – Specific traditional theatre styles are explored through Clowning skills, Melodrama/original superheroes and pantomime with an introduction to mask work in Summer.
+Year 8 – Specific traditional theatre styles are explored through Clowning skills, Melodrama and Silent Film and pantomime with an introduction to mask work in Summer.

 Year 9 – Assessment at this stage begins to focus on response, development, performance and evaluation, linking KS3 to GCSE.
-Scripts used include The Curious Incident of the Dog in the Night Time, Last Resort and Missing Dan Nolan.
+Scripts used include Last Resort, Blood Brothers and a brand new Theatre-in-Education project.